-PPC has available to it credit facilities with a syndicate of Canadian chartered banks.
-As of December 31, 2008, PPC had unsecured credit facilities in the aggregate amount of \$530 million consisting of a \$500 million revolving credit facility and a \$30 million unsecured operating line of credit, of which \$140 million was unutilized at yearend.
-PPC's revolving credit facility currently has a term expiring July 24, 2012 with no repayments due over the term.
-See "General Development of the Fund - Developments in 2008 - Other Matters - Credit Facilities".
-Additionally, as of December 31, 2008, PPC had outstanding \$80.3 million of the \$100 million principal amount of Secured Senior Notes originally issued in July 2002, \$175 million of Unsecured Senior Notes originally issued in July 2002, \$175 million of Unsecured Senior Notes originally issued in September 2006.
+Other debt at December 31, 2009 included \$175 million in fixed rate Unsecured Senior Notes due 2014, \$73.4 million in fixed rate Secured Senior Notes due 2017, \$200 million in fixed rate unsecured Series C Senior Notes due 2021 and \$267 million in fixed rate unsecured Series D Senior Notes due 2019.

 Payments with respect to the credit facilities and the Senior Notes rank in priority to payments made from PPC to the Fund, and, as a result, distributions from the Fund to Unitholders and payments of interest and, as required, repayment of principal by the Fund on the Convertible Debentures.
-The terms for both of the credit facilities and the Senior Notes are summarized in the Fund's management's discussion and analysis for the year ended December 31, 2008 and in Note 7 to the audited consolidated financial statements of the Fund for the year ended December 31, 2008.
-See "Risk Factors - Risks Relating to the Fund's Structure and Securities - Debt Service".
+The terms for both of the credit facilities and the Senior Notes are summarized in the Fund's management's discussion and analysis for the year ended December 31, 2009 and in Note 8 to the audited consolidated financial statements of the Fund for the year ended December 31, 2009.
+See "Risk Factors - Risks Relating to Capital Structure and Securities - Debt Service".